 Oakdene Hollins is a science-led, circular economy consultancy that delivers creative, strategic and practical solutions to clients aiming to be sustainability leaders in their field.

-technical, economic and policy analysis research and consultancy services relating to the circular economy, sustainable products and innovative technologies and materials sectors.
+We deliver technical, economic and policy analysis research and consultancy services relating to the circular economy, sustainable products and innovative technologies and materials sectors.
 We can contribute to sustainable development not only through our advice and research, but also in the way we conduct our business.
 We seek substantial improvements in resource and carbon-intensity that result in a long-term transformation in our methods of working.
 This means collaborating with customers, partners and suppliers in a creative process of change which we take responsibility in leading.

 We operate an Environmental Management System that has been registered to ISO 14001:2015.